Guitar Sam interview

 EDLY: I’ve always included theory as an integral part of my instruction because it’s an integral part of music.
 Back in the ol’ days, I used to write chord construction out by hand for students.
 Then I got really sophisticated and copied my handwritten sheet.
 Then, in my postmodern period, I did it up on my word processor and printed it out on a bad dot matrix printer.
 Wow, high tech!
 I decided to add the horse to the cart and add major scales.
 One thing led to another, and soon I had a whopping 18-page manual.
 At that point, it was pretty terse-just examples and a bit of text to flesh out my in-lesson presentations, like some of Berklee’s course books.
 It reincarnated itself and did the cellular division thing, and grew and grew to 48 pages.

-Three things marked the book turning into its 164-page self.
+Three things marked the book turning into its full-length self.
 The first was the decision to make it stand on its own without my being present.
 So I gave it legs.
 This meant fleshing out the explanations to include what I would tell students during the lesson.
 The second was the realization during an actual lesson that the book didn’t reflect my teaching style or voice.
 It was too stiff.
 So I went back, let my hair down, and started having fun rewriting.
 Then, I grabbed pictures drawn by my old friend Peter Reynolds from my collection of his stuff, and asked him to draw some more.
 He gave me some great new pix, but was busy with his own affairs, so I did a lot of cutting and pasting and created new pix based on his originals.
 That completed the book, because Pete’s drawing style complements my writing style so well.
 Plus, he’s a great artist, period.
 I’m honored and lucky to have his visuals.
 The third was the second edition, where I fixed things that had bugged me–and readers–for a while.
 It was a great leap.

 Guitar Sam: How widely is your book distributed?